Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Finder’s Travel Index

-Kiwis have the 3rd-lowest interest in travel in the coming three months.
+18% of Kiwis planning travel in the coming three months.

 Countries are still restricting movements a year into the global COVID-19 pandemic, with some borders closed and airlines running reduced schedules.
-Finder is running monthly surveys in 19 countries, so far surveying 118,305 people to find out how the restrictions affect residents’ plans to travel domestically or internationally in the following months.
+Finder originally ran this survey in 19 countries, so far surveying 189,457 people to find out how the restrictions affect residents’ plans to travel domestically or internationally in the following months.
+From June going forward, the survey is only looking at travel sentiment in 12 of those countries.

 Travel sentiments in New Zealand

-Interest for travel among Kiwis is on the up slightly compared to last month.
-Finder’s May Travel Index reveals that 20.56% of New Zealanders say they plan to travel in the next three months, up from 19.60% in the April survey.
-Earlier this year, interest around travel was 22.44% in March and 21.05% in the February survey.
+Interest in travel among Kiwis is falling compared to last month.
+Finder’s September Travel Index reveals that 18% of New Zealanders say they plan to travel in the next three months, down from 21% in August.

-In May, 6.79% of Kiwi adults said they have plans to travel abroad in the coming three months, up slightly from 6.10% when asked in April.
+In September, 5% of Kiwi adults said they have plans to travel abroad in the coming three months, down from 7% when asked in August.

 Men domestic travel